fay59/classix/README.md

 because of that.

 There are a number of services that clients can use to ease memory management.
-The `IAllocator` class can return a RAII-style allocation object that frees the allocated memory when it goes out of scope, and there is a `STAllocator` class that can be used as a STL allocator.
+The `Allocator` class can return a RAII-style allocation object that frees the allocated memory when it goes out of scope, and there is a `STAllocator` class that can be used as a STL allocator.
 Extra care is required when using, though: you _cannot_ afford to reallocate a block of memory, since that would change its